 Union boss Paul Howes has ditched The Sunday Telegraph for The Australian Financial Review.
 That and other media tidbits.

-Tony does the easy bit.
-It’s stopping the boats that is important, not using clever words on an Indonesian visit.
 The Prime Minister's great diplomatic escape from Jakarta is a long way from being the political triumph some are portraying it as.

 The pundits weigh in on the significance of Abbott's victory.
 Andrew Bolt and Piers Akerman, unsurprisingly, are over the moon.